by Aaron Smith, Crops Marketing Specialist

 Overview

-Corn, soybeans, and wheat were down; and cotton was up for the week.
+Cotton and wheat were down; soybeans were up; and corn was mixed for the week.

 Corn